leoguim/Traffic_Sign_Classification/Traffic_Sign_Classifier_Summary.md

 | 30 km/h		        | 30 km/h    							        | OK            |

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly predict 5 of the 5 traffic signs, which gives an accuracy of 100%, compared to the test set accuracy of 96.8%.
+As seen below on the Top Softmax probabilities, the model assign a near 100% probability to each image.  *Note that since only 5 images were used for the test, this cannot be a generalized statement, misclassifying only one image would have taken the accuracy to 80%.

 ### 3. Top softmax probabilities for each text images

 The code for making predictions on the final model is located in the 27th and 28th cells of the Ipython notebook.

 Below are top 5 softmax probabilities for the testing signs.
+From the plots below, it can be seen that the model is very confident (close to 100%) about its prediction for the 5 images.

 ![alt text][image6]
 ![alt text][image7]